HiteshKumar360/Customer-Churn-Prediction/README.md

 Raw data → EDA → Feature Engineering → Model Training → Segmentation → Dashboard
 ```

+**Phase 1 — EDA**
-**1. EDA** — Cleaned the raw dataset (fixed `TotalCharges` type bug, dropped 11
+Cleaned the raw dataset (fixed `TotalCharges` type bug, dropped 11 incomplete rows),
-incomplete rows), then explored churn drivers across contract type, tenure,
+then explored churn drivers across contract type, tenure, internet service, and
-internet service, and payment method.
+payment method.

+**Phase 2 — Feature Engineering**
-**2. Feature Engineering** — Built 6 new features: `tenure_group`,
+Built 6 new features: `tenure_group`, `num_services`, `is_new_customer`, `CLV`,
-`num_services`, `is_new_customer`, `CLV`, `avg_service_cost`, `high_risk_flag`.
+`avg_service_cost`, `high_risk_flag`.
 All 6 showed correlation > 0.15 with churn.

+**Phase 3 — Model Training**
-**3. Model Training** — Trained a LightGBM classifier, tuned hyperparameters with
+Trained a LightGBM classifier, balanced the training set with SMOTE (73/27 → 50/50),
-RandomizedSearchCV, and the threshold was reduced to 0.35 to improve churn recall,
-prioritizing the identification of potential churners over minimizing false positives.
+tuned hyperparameters with RandomizedSearchCV, and selected a decision threshold of
+0.35 (vs. default 0.5) to prioritise recall — missing a churner costs far more in
-Tracked all experiments with MLflow.
+lost CLV than a false alarm costs in a retention offer.
+Tracked all experiments
+with MLflow.

+**Phase 4 — Segmentation**
-**4. Segmentation** — Used K-Means (K=3, selected via silhouette score) on
+Used K-Means (K=3, selected via silhouette score = 0.415) on tenure, monthly
-tenure, monthly charges, number of services, and predicted churn probability
+charges, number of services, and predicted churn probability to group customers
-to group customers into three personas:
+into three personas:

 | Segment | Customers | Churn Rate | Avg CLV | Action |
 |---|---|---|---|---|